zlannik/SoundTap/README.md

-# SoundTap
+# What Is SoundTap
-SoundTap records your desktop's internal audio just by clicking start &amp; stop.
-It's clean, and lightweight.
+SoundTap records your desktop's internal audio just by clicking start & stop buttons.
+It's clean, lightweight, and handy.

 # How It Works
 SoundTap saves what you capture as a WAV file to a folder that it creates on your desktop called "SoundTap Recordings".